nddr/nddr/README.md

-# Hi there, I'm Nathan 👋
+# Hey, I'm Nathan 👋

 I'm a product-focused fullstack developer with 10 years of professional experience and a 20-year journey in programming.
 My passion lies at the intersection of robust engineering and thoughtful user experience.